Born in Danzig (now Gdańsk), Poland, Günter Grass had been living just outside Lübeck for 13 years when he collected his Nobel Prize in...

 Almost 90 such Gänge (walkways) and Höfe (courtyards) still exist, among them charitable housing estates built for the poor, the...

-Opened in 1535 as the dining room for the Blue Water Captains’ Guild, Lübeck’s cutest – if not best – restaurant is a veritable museum....
+In the historic seafarer's guild hall, Lübeck’s cutest – if not best – restaurant is a veritable museum.
+Ships’ lanterns, old model...

 cnr Glockengiesserstrasse & Königstrasse · interesting places nearby